fubarhouse/image-assist/README.md

         Path to configuration file (default "config.yml") -destination string
         Destination tag to push to
-  -dry-run
+  -diff
+        In the cases where dry-run is enabled, also run the diff action -dry-run
-        Do not perform any actions, just report the expected actions -set string
+        Do not perform any actions, just report the expected actions -exit-on-fail
+        Exit on failure of any Docker API call.
+  -pull
+        In the cases where dry-run is enabled, also run the pull action -push
+        In the cases where dry-run is enabled, also run the push action -retag
+        In the cases where dry-run is enabled, also run the retag action -set string
         Run the workload against the specified image-set -source string